HaHa421/rxqlite/README.md

 It will generate a self signed certificate and private key in certs-test and will use this pair for all the nodes in the cluster (3 nodes here).

+It then starts the three nodes with non tls parameters , adding --cert-path for the certificate path,
+--key-path for the private key path, --accept-invalid-certificates true. the parameter accept-invalid-certificates lets rxqlited accept invalid certificates.

 Again, on subsequent cluster runs you dont need to pass all the initialisation parameters.
 One needs only to provide node_id , http_addr and rpc_addr : this will change in next